There are so many ways to incorporate clay into your skincare or haircare routine. Discover all the best easy clay masks recipes to try at home…

 Check out also this simple homemade recipe:

-We hope you will find the mask that’s right for you among these recipes.
+We hope you will find the clay face masks that’s right for you among these recipes.
 Feel free to change or add new ingredients to these recipes in order to adapt them to your needs.

 If you’re interested in other recipes, you can read our natural homemade face masks post to find inspiration, and to try new face masks.
 Your skin will thank you!